kostaman/LED_Matrix-1/README.md

 ```

 ## Files
-The base of this repo is in Matrix.h and Matrix.cpp.
+The base of this repo is in Matrix.h and Matrix.cpp in daemon folder.
 If looking to see how it works or port this to another implementation/platform look there.

 For the daemon look at main.cpp (trigger protocol) and network.cpp (TCP protocol).
 This logic uses Matrix.h and Matrix.cpp, which requires super user priviledge.

 For the demo look at demo.cpp.
-This logic uses Matrix.h and Matrix.cpp, which requires super user priviledge.
+This logic uses Matrix.h and Matrix.cpp in C++ folder, which does not require super user priviledge.
 Note it is recommended to generate logic against daemon where possible.

 The groovy folder contains a Groovy Matrix class which supports both shared memory and TCP socket to daemon.
 A Java version of this would be easy to make.
 Later I may add some graphics and possibly mapping logic in Groovy here.

+The C++ folder contains a C++ Matrix class which supports both shared memory and TCP socket to dameon.
+Later I may add some graphics and possibly mapping logic in C++ here.

 For the trigger programs look at the respective implementation.
 Note these only work with daemon.
 These could be rewritten to support define a complete class which scretely ties into daemon locally or remotely.
 Note the performance impact of this is unknown.